 - On the flip side, Toyota models are often targeted by car thieves, including some models with keyless entry systems.
 This can drive up insurance premiums.

 - Toyotas come in all shapes and sizes, usually at a reasonable price.
-2018 models start at £9,295 for the smaller Toyota Aygo, up to around £66,000 for the Toyota Mirai.
-It’s the first hydrogen fuel cell vehicle with long-distance zero emissions driving to be mass-produced in the world.
+2020 models start at £9,495 for the smaller Toyota Aygo, up to around £52,500 for the Toyota GR Supra.

 - Toyota models fair well in sales.
-The Toyota Corolla, otherwise known as the Auris in the UK, still sells in mammoth numbers after 52 years, putting it in second place on the world’s best selling cars list in 2017.
+The Toyota Corolla, otherwise known as the Auris in the UK, still sells in mammoth numbers after 52 years, putting it in first place on the world’s best selling cars list in 2019.
 The family car was the second Toyota model to be imported into the UK.

-- The other Toyotas that made it onto the world’s best selling car list of 2017 include the Toyota RAV4 in sixth place and the Toyota Camry/Aurion at 16th.
+- The other Toyotas that made it onto the world’s best selling car list of 2019 include the Toyota RAV4 in 3rd place and the Toyota Camry/Aurion at 8th.

 Pros and cons of insuring a Toyota